-Online access to our other publications is available to ILA members.
-Login and follow the links from the E-Benefits tab.
+Online access to our other publications is available to ILA members via the eBenefits nagivation tab.

 Building Leadership Bridges Book Series

 Building Leadership Bridges is our book series of annual volumes that capture the best contemporary thinking about leadership from a diverse range of scholars, practitioners, and educators working in the field of leadership and leadership studies.
 In keeping with the mission of the ILA, the book series connects ways of researching, imagining, and experiencing leadership across cultures, over time, and around the world.
-Since 2011, the series has been published by Jossey-Bass/Wiley.
+From 2011 - 2014, the series was published by Jossey-Bass/Wiley.
+In 2015 the series moved to Emerald Group Publishing.

 The Embodiment of Leadership